From LinkedIn to the Cypriot third tier

 APEA Akrotiri, a team in Cyprus' fourth division, gave Dugan a trial last summer and it went well.

 Even with Covid-19 disrupting the season, Dugan thrived, scoring 24 goals in 30 matches.
-It got him noticed and this year he has signed a professional contract with third tier team Kouris Erimis in the south of the island.
+It got him noticed and this year he has signed a professional contract with third-tier team Kouris Erimis in the south of the island.
 The new season begins on 25 September.

 Despite not knowing the country or the language, Dugan has settled well into Cypriot life.
 He loves the weather and while his Greek is still a work in progress, he has a translator there to help during team talks.